home-assistant/home-assistant.io/source/_posts/2016-07-25-esp8266-and-micropython-part2.markdown

 ---

 <img src='/images/blog/2016-07-micropython/micropython.png' style='clear: right; border:none; box-shadow: none; float: right; margin-bottom: 12px;' width='200' />
 So, part 1 of [ESP8266 and MicroPython]() was pretty lame, right?
-Instead of get information out of Home Assistant we are going a step forward.
-Some of the buzz words are "Sensor", "MQTT", and "Button".
+Instead of getting information out of Home Assistant we are going a step forward and create our own sensor which is sending details about its state to a Home Assistant instance.

 <!--more-->